yii-extension/simple-widget/README.md

 ### License

-The Template for Yii Packages is free software.
+The Simple widget for Yii3 is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.

 Maintained by [Yii Extension](https://github.com/yii-extension).